 What is a Nasal Fracture?

 A nose fracture is a break in the bones of the nose.
 Direct trauma to the nose that results in an immediate nosebleed indicates that a fracture of some sort probably took place.
 The clinical relevance of any fracture requires a thorough evaluation by a specialist.
 A nasal fracture is one of the most commonly missed diagnoses after an injury to the face.
-Dr. Monica Tadros specializes in nasal fracture surgery for her patients in NYC & NJ.
-A nasal fracture may not only change the appearance of your nose; it could cause a septal perforation, deviated septum, loss of smell, and long-term breathing difficulty.
-Schedule your consultation with Dr. Monica Tadros to correct nasal fracture.
+The top-rated facial surgeon Dr. Monica Tadros specializes in nasal fracture surgery.
+A fracture of one of the bones of the nose may not only change the appearance; it could cause a septal perforation, deviated septum, loss of smell, and long-term breathing difficulty.
+Schedule your consultation with Dr. Monica Tadros to correct the nasal fracture.

 Nasal Fracture In Depth

 by Monica Tadros, M.D., F.A.C.S.

 Evaluation of nasal trauma is complicated and involves far more than checking the bridge of the nose to see if it is broken.
 Commonly, deep fractures can occur with no visible external symptoms, including injury to the septum, nasal cartilage, middle turbinates, inferior turbinates, and sinuses.

 The causes of nasal bone fracture have been variously reported.
 According to NCBI, assaults accounted for 38%, falls accounted for 31%, and injuries during exercises accounted for 17% of fractures.